CERT-SOC-Dusseldorf

 Coffee Break

-SUPPLIERS CAN CHOOSE WHICH GROUP TO JOIN FOR SESSION 2
+SUPPLIERS LEAVE ANTI-ABUSE GROUP TO JOIN CERT-SOC GROUP FOR THIS SESSION

 Session 2: "Enhancing cloud security monitoring for telecom environments"